liloheinrich/Gauntlet/README.md

 # Gauntlet

-Gauntlet Challenge code for Quantitative Engineering Analysis Spring 2020
+Robotics Challenge code for Quantitative Engineering Analysis Spring 2020

+- Use Random Sampling Concensus (RANSAC) to fit lidar data and find circular target
+- Use gradient descent to plot a path to the target while avoiding obstacles
+- Calculate angular and forward velocity and execute on robot

 ## Introduction